 Review

-The Commission shall review the application of this Regulation and shall report to the European Parliament and to the Council no later than 1 July 2020.
-The Commission shall evaluate in particular whether it is appropriate to modify the scope of this Regulation or its specific provisions, including Article 6, point (f) of Article 7 and Articles 34, 43, 44 and 45, taking into account the experience gained in the application of this Regulation, as well as technological, market and legal developments.
+The Commission shall review the application of this Regulation and shall, by ...
+[24 months from the date of entry into force of the amending Regulation], submit a report to the European Parliament and to the Council.
+In that report, the Commission shall, in particular, evaluate whether it is appropriate to modify the scope of this Regulation or its specific provisions including, in particular, the provisions included in Article 5c(5), taking into account the experience gained in the application of this Regulation, as well as technological, market and legal developments.
+Where necessary, that report shall be accompanied by a proposal to amend this Regulation.

-The report referred to in the first paragraph shall be accompanied, where appropriate, by legislative proposals.
+The report referred to in paragraph 1 shall include an assessment of the availability, security and usability of the notified electronic identification means and European Digital Identity Wallets that fall within the scope of this Regulation and assess whether all online private service providers relying on third-party electronic identification services for users authentication, shall be required to accept the use of notified electronic identification means and European Digital Identity Wallet.

-In addition, the Commission shall submit a report to the European Parliament and the Council every four years after the report referred to in the first paragraph on the progress towards achieving the objectives of this Regulation.
+By [6 years from the date of entry into force of this amending Regulation] and every four years thereafter, the Commission shall submit a report to the European Parliament and the Council on progress made towards achieving the objectives of this Regulation.

 Article 50